Skip to product information

 The kep features a turnup brim, which is a practical design element as the turnup provides a double layer of knitting at the ears and widest part of the head.

-• 2.0mm knitting needles (for the ribbing)
+• 2.0mm knitting needles (for the ribbing and crown)

 • 3.25mm knitting needles (for the stranded colorwork)